 On December 26, 2013, NCM LLC sold the Fathom Events business to AC JV, LLC owned 32% by each of the founding members and 4% by us.
 In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from our founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
-Interest and principal payments are due annually in six equal installments commencing on December 26, 2014.
+Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.
 Due to the related party nature of the transaction, we formed a committee of independent directors that hired a separate legal counsel and an investment banking firm who advised the committee and rendered an opinion as to the fairness of the transaction.
-During 2014, we received interest on the notes of approximately \$1.2 million.
 As described above, NCM LLC amended and restated the ESAs with each of the founding members to remove those provisions addressing the rights and obligations related to the digital programming services of the Fathom Events business, which rights and obligations were conveyed to AC JV, LLC.
 In connection with the sale, we entered into a transition services agreement and a services agreement:

 Transition Services Agreement with AC JV, LLC.
 NCM LLC entered into a transition services agreement with AC JV, LLC upon the closing of the sale of Fathom Events.
 Under the agreement, NCM LLC will provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for AC JV, LLC for a period of nine months following closing.
-During the year ended January 1, 2015, we received approximately \$0.2 million under this agreement.
-The parties extended the transition services agreement, during which extended period NCM would continue to provide certain limited services for a fee.
+During the year ended December 26, 2013, we did not receive any payments under this agreement.

 Services Agreement with AC JV, LLC.
 NCM LLC entered into a services agreement with AC JV, LLC upon the closing of the sale of Fathom Events.
 The agreement grants AC JV, LLC advertising on-screen and on our LEN and a pre-feature program prior to Fathom events reasonably consistent with what was previously dedicated to Fathom.
 In addition, the services agreement provides that we will assist with event sponsorship sales in return for a share of the sponsorship revenue.
 NCM LLC has also agreed to provide creative and media production services for a fee.
-The term of the agreement coincided with the ESAs, subject to certain exceptions
+The term of the agreement coincided with the ESAs, subject to certain exceptions.
+During the year ended December 26, 2013, we did not receive any payments under this agreement.